mdanassaif/certificados/README.md

 const FILENAME = "certificados.csv";
 ```

 Then upload the PDFs files in the folder of the server.
+Edit the csv file certificados with yours certificates.